 Blue-green algae are microscopic organisms that can produce toxins that are harmful to humans and animals.
 Blooms of blue-green algae can occur in sewage lagoons because lagoons contain an abundance of nutrients on which the algae feed.

-Wastewater managers and lagoon operators need to be mindful of their role in minimising the public and environmental health risks arising from the release of blue-green algae contaminated effluent into the environment.
+Lagoon operators must be mindful of their role in minimising public and environmental health risks from the release of blue-green algae toxins into the environment via sewage lagoon effluent.

 The Guidelines for Managing Blue-Green Algae (Cyanobacteria) in Sewage Lagoons March 2011 provide guidance on how to monitor and manage blue-green algae blooms.
 They also specify alert levels that indicate when the effluent is considered to have become unsuitable for discharge.